12.10.25

 Here’s what to know about using the different types of hotspots securely.

-Your smartphone may have a hotspot feature that lets you use your phone’s mobile data to connect other phones, laptops or tablets to the internet.
+Your smartphone may have a personal hotspot feature that lets you use your phone’s mobile data to connect other phones, laptops or tablets to the internet.
 Connecting another device through your phone is called tethering.

 Make sure your phone plan includes personal hotspot data and verify how much.
 Plans typically cap usage of high-speed data to a set amount of gigabytes.
 There will also be a limit on how many devices you can connect at once.